fisodd/www-fisodd-com/content/post/right-place.rst

 to induce others to question their assumptions and adjust their biases.

 Today's world is implemented in the current technology and terminology;
-nevertheless, sometimes someone with an understanding of history can be useful to understand how we got where we are, and to point out some of the more promising ways forward.
+nevertheless, an understanding of history can be useful to understand how we got where we are, and to point out some of the more promising ways forward.